PintoGideon/notes/Javascript/ObjectOriented.md

 Object.setPrototypeOf(paidUser,paidUserFunctions)
 ```

-The paid user object returned out by paidUserCreator is this
+The object returned by the paidUserCreator has the shape shown below.

 ```javascript
 {
 name:'Gideon',